Cer-LynL/intern-decision-engine-backend/TICKET-101-conclusion.md

 FRONT-END
 ----------

-1. State management - as the UI uses sliders to get new values from the customer, it is unefficient to use simple state management like setState() each time a new value comes from the interface.
-If the user is sliding the slider back and forth it could result in an enormous amout of unneccessary server requests.
+1. State management - as the UI uses sliders to get new values from the customer, it is inefficient to use simple state management like setState() each time a new value comes from the interface.
+If the user is sliding the slider back and forth it could result in an enormous amount of unnecessary server requests.
 Instead, a debounce strategy could be implemented.
-Instead of consistently updating the state it would only need updating once a certain amount of time has passed without new inputs.
+Instead of consistently updating the state, it would only need updating once a certain amount of time has passed without new inputs.
-2. API service testing is very basic, could differentiate HTTP status code errors, timeouts and add a retry mechanism for milder network errors to ensure better ux for the customer.
+2. API service testing is very basic, could differentiate HTTP status code errors, timeouts, and add a retry mechanism for milder network errors to ensure better UX for the customer.
 3. The loan form widget is quite heavy and takes time to go through.
-It could be made easier to comprahense.
-Eg. it could be made into two widgets instead of one - loanAmountSlider and loanPeriodSlider, as is done with national ID field.
+It could be made easier to comprehend.
+E.g., it could be made into two widgets instead of one - loanAmountSlider and loanPeriodSlider, as is done with the national ID field.

 BACK-END
 ----------